Long distance walking route

 - The Ceredigion Coast Path , from Machynlleth down to Cardigan.

-All packages include bed and breakfast in comfortable accommodations, luggage transfers, maps, routes and pick up where necessary.
-Packed lunches and evening meals can also be arranged.
+All packages include bed and breakfast in comfortable accommodations, people and luggage transfers, maps, guide book and back up service.
+Packed lunches and evening meals can also be pre-arranged.

 Wales Coast Path North

 This section of the Wales Coast Path is a 76 mile (123 km) easy route, starting in Cheshire on the Flintshire border in North East Wales and covers the North Wales Coast all the way to Bangor in Gwynedd.

 This 112 miles (179 km) path starts at the university city of Bangor, Gwynedd and follows the Menai Straits to the Royal Town of Caernarfon around the Llŷn Peninsula to Aberdaron, south to Cricieth ending at the harbour town of Porthmadog.
 Moderate to strenuous.

 Wales Coast Path Ceredigion